Dental Fillings | Cavity Treatment In Cherry Hill, NJ

 - Glass Ionomer Fillings | Another tooth colored-filling, this option is less sturdy than composites.
 These are made of acrylic and a specific glass that contains fluoride, an ingredient in toothpaste that helps prevent cavities.
 Glass ionomer fillings are frequently utilized for children's teeth.

 - Porcelain Fillings | Like gold fillings, these are developed in a lab after your dentist makes impressions of your teeth, though they are more natural in appearance.
+These are also known as porcelain dental fillings.

 How Quickly Can A Filling Be Completed?

 - First, your dentist will examine your mouth and utilize dental instruments to inspect the cavity.
 To see how much tooth decay has occurred, they will take an X-ray of your tooth.
+This helps determine when do you need a dental filling and how much repair is needed.

 - You will then receive a local anesthetic to numb the tooth area, which will prevent any discomfort.
 If the dental filling is on the tooth surface, your dentist might not need anesthetic.
+Many patients ask, does getting a filling hurt, and numbing helps keep the procedure comfortable.

 - To complete the procedure, your dentist will polish the tooth and ensure your bite is functioning properly.
+This final step supports dental filling for tooth function restoration.

 When the numbing effect diminishes, your tooth might experience slight soreness or sensitivity following the filling.
 You should not feel any discomfort, but it is recommended that you avoid extremely hot or cold foods and beverages for up to two days.
+Fillings help answer how do fillings stop tooth decay by sealing the treated area and protecting the tooth from further damage.
+They are also used for enamel decay treatment with filling and restoring tooth with filling material.